pupilfirst/wd301-scripts/react-hooks/milestone/README.md

 - You have to use a custom hook to store task items to `localStorage`
 - Populate already saved items from `localStorage` when the page is loaded.
 - Add capability to delete a task.
+This should be done by adding a `<button>` for each task item.
+- Each task should be listed using a `li` tag.

 Additionally, make sure to format your code using `Prettier` and use `ESLint` to enforce code standards.